ghostmind-dev/features/features/src/mounts/README.md

 Enables various mount configurations for development containers including terminal history persistence, project volume access, and editor settings synchronization.

+> **⚠️ Note:** This feature is part of a personal collection of Dev Container features tailored to a specific development workflow.
+It is not a general-purpose everyday feature—if you choose to use it, you must follow the exact setup conventions outlined below.

 ## Example Usage

 ### Basic Usage (All Mounts Enabled)